3DGenomes/TADkit/README.md

 TADkit is a HTML5 and JavaScript-based 3D genome browser.
 It makes use of D3.js for rendering the 1D and 2D tracks and WebGl by Three.js for rendering the 3D track.

+TADkit is currently developed at the [MarciusLab](http://www.marciuslab.org) with the contributions of Mike Goodstadt, David Castillo and many maembers of our Lab.

 ##Description
 TADkit creates interactive 3D representations of chromatin conformations modeled from 3C-based interaction matrices.
 The user can overlay 1D and 2D tracks of genomic data to these 3D views to directly evaluate the relationship